ryanmarion/software-teaching/README.md

 ## Backend Project
 // TODO Some discussion about API's and web apps that are served from the backend.
 Probably want to include stuff on Object Oriented programming

-// need to decide on a backend framework/language that will be useful in the professional world
+// TODO decide on a backend framework/language that will be useful in the professional world

 ## SQL vs. NoSQL databases
 - A link to a SQL udemy course (you can use my credentials to watch it).
 It's probably overkill.